 - Called for the suspension of the European Union-Israel Association Agreement.

-- Barricaded herself with Yasser Arafat in Ramallah in 2002: “It didn’t seem acceptable to let the Israeli government go on with their crimes and their plan to eliminate the Palestinian leadership.”
+- In 2002, she barricaded herself as a “human shield” alongside Yasser Arafat in Ramallah.
+According to Léostic, “It didn’t seem acceptable to let the Israeli government go on with their crimes and their plan to eliminate the Palestinian leadership.”

 Selected Platform Members